Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Based on this list, it is clear which aspects of life suffer due to improper and slow metabolism.

-Parents should be able to identify the symptoms of metabolic disorders in children, such as:
+Parents should be able to identify symptoms of metabolic disorders in children, such as:

 • Overweight.
-The most obvious sign of a violation of the child's body.
+The most obvious sign of a child’s body malfunctioning.

 • Rare chair.
-If the child goes to the toilet less often than it should (once every 2 days), this indicates a slow metabolism.
+If a child goes to the toilet less often than he should (once every 2 days), this indicates a slow metabolism.

 • Large amounts of food.
 The child eats a lot, but is constantly hungry.